You are considered an international transfer applicant if you:

 - Submit official transcript or other documents only if requested

 Explore and choose a major to declare on your application

 Cal State LA requires applicants to declare a major on the application for admission consideration.
 Applicants must thoroughly educate themselves on their intended major's requirements for admission and degree completion prior to submitting an application for admission.
 Changes of major cannot be requested once the application has been submitted.
 In addition, once a student has enrolled at Cal State LA changes of major are limited based on both the admission requirements of the major and Cal State LA's Timely Graduation policy.
 Local transfer applicants applying to a major with major-specific admissions requirements may list an alternate major without major-specific degree requirements on the application if they are serious about pursing this alternate program should they not be offered admission to their first major.

 Apply online by the deadline

-Applicants must apply during October 1 – March 31 for Fall admission; or August 1-31 for Spring admission.
-If you are applying to a major with Major-Specific Requirements for Admission, you must apply for Fall admission by November 30.
+Applicants must apply during October 1 to March 31 for Fall admission.
+If you are applying to a major with Major-Specific Requirements for Admission, you must apply for Fall admission by November 30 Extended to December 15.
 To apply to Cal State LA, visit Cal State Apply.
 You will be required to enter all of your college coursework as part of the application process.
 In addition, applicants to majors with Major-Specific Requirements for Admission will have to report their progress in meeting these requirements.
 Once the application is submitted, we will send you a notification by email to acknowledge the receipt of your application.

 Update the transfer coursework reported in your application